aryarm/as_analysis/Snakefiles/README.counts.md

  - If your VCF is not in the hdf5 format, you must provide a text file containing names and lengths of all chromosomes in the assembly.
 You can usually download these from the [UCSC genome browser](http://hgdownload.soe.ucsc.edu/goldenPath/hg19/database/) or use [the example that comes with WASP](https://github.com/bmvdgeijn/WASP/blob/master/examples/example_data/chromInfo.hg19.txt).
  - If your VCF is not in the hdf5 format, your VCF must be converted to the HDF5 format before it can be used by WASP.
 You can optionally specify a directory to which you'd like these files written.
 Otherwise, the pipeline will default to `genotypes/snp_h5/`.

      If your VCF _has_ been converted to the hdf5 format, you should specify the directory of your hdf5 files as the `snp_h5_dir`.
+The `geno_probs.h5` files are not required.
+Note: you will still need to provide a VCF file.
  - Gene annotation information in the GTF format.
 These can ususally be obtained from GENCODE.
 For example, annotations for hg19 can be downloaded from [here](https://www.gencodegenes.org/releases/19.html).

 ## Running the counts pipeline on its own